About the Dutch Antimicrobial Stewardship masterclass & expert consultancy

 We are ideally placed for groups, responsible for the implementation of an Antimicrobial Stewardship Program, including clinicians (micro, ID, clinical pharmacy) and policymakers.

-- Senior staff hospital doctors (ID, microbiology, clinical pharmacy, ICU, paediatrics etc) who start to develop and / or implement an Antimicrobial Stewardship Program in their hospital / healthcare system /region / country and will train their colleagues;
+- Senior medical hospital staff (ID, microbiology, clinical pharmacy, ICU, paediatrics etc.) who start to develop and / or implement an Antimicrobial Stewardship Program in their hospital / healthcare system /region / country and will train their colleagues;

-- Ideally (but not exclusively) oriented at groups, responsible for the implementation of an Antimicrobial Stewardship Program, including both clinicians (micro, ID, clinical pharmacy) and policymakers.
+- Ideally (but not exclusively) oriented at teams of diverse specialties from the same hospital setting, responsible for the implementation of an Antimicrobial Stewardship Program, including both clinicians (microbiology, ID, clinical pharmacy) and policymakers.